johnpeart/johnpeart.github.io/src/posts/blogpost/2022-01-01-setting-goals-for-2022.md

 - standing for 1 minute every hour, at least 12 times a day
 - doing 30 minutes exercise a day
-- burning a chosen number of active calories everyday – for me, that's 500 calories
+- burning a chosen number of active calories everyday – for me, that’s 500 calories

 So this goal is straightforward.
 Do those 3 things at least 5 times a week.